March 17th, 2020

 - Implement Emergency Response Plans – If your company has an emergency response plan designed to deal with a pandemic, now is the time to begin implementing the action steps.
 Alternatively, if you do not have a response plan, it is not too late to craft one and begin implementation.
-To guide your development of the plan an example of a West Michigan manufacturer’s Pandemic Response Plan can be found at this link.

 - Maximize Remote Work Options – Many factories and offices have moved to remote work whenever possible.
 Companies are also utilizing a rotating cohort of key staff to maintain critical business functions at facilities.
 In operations where remote work is not possible, social distancing measures are being implemented.

 - Limit/Ban Travel and In-person Meetings – Companies are utilizing teleconferencing in place of in person meetings, with resources such a GoToMeeting, Microsoft Teams, and Google Hangout.
 They are also restricting vendor and visitor meetings to their facilities.
 Travel is being curbed to only critical needs.

 - Temperature Monitoring – In facilities where employees must be present physically, employers have begun mandatory fever testing and sending anyone home who presents with a fever.

 - Revise Sick Leave Policies to Reflect Coronavirus- Manufacturers are revising sick policies to deal with the realities of unexpected sickness and childcare needs, particularly due to mass school and daycare closings.
 Manufacturers are considering shift changes such as adding weekend and 3rd shifts to allow operations to continue running smoothly.
 Consider utilizing temporary help services.